deepcausality-rs/sites/web/content/en/blog/architecting-grounded-inteligent-agency.md

 Furthermore, by explicitly modeling state and temporal dependencies, causal frameworks can be architected to more naturally integrate and reason about real-time data streams.
 They can update their understanding of the system's state as new information arrives and use the causal structure to anticipate near-term evolution, directly addressing the real-time relevance challenge.

-## The Profound Power of Fusion: LL's and Causal Engines
+## The Profound Power of Fusing LLM's and Causal Engines

 The path forward is unlikely to be an either/or proposition between reasoning LLMs and causal engines.
 Instead, the most promising direction lies in their intelligent fusion.
 Each paradigm possesses strengths that complement the other's weaknesses, creating an opportunity for systems vastly more capable than either in isolation.